dlaub3/blog/programming/algorithms/common-algorithms.md

 }
 ```

+### Merge Sort
-**Merge Sort**: Merge sort is great large nearly sorted data sets.
+Merge sort is great large nearly sorted data sets.
 A merge sort iteratively haves the data set and then resembles it in sorted order.

 ```js
 function mergeSort(array) {